 I have to admit that I did enjoy ‘dressing the bump’ and was happy to fully embrace my blossoming tummy and the first time ‘Mum-to-be’ glow (Lord knows it all changed once I actually gave birth!!!) and I highly recommend you do the same!
 Apologies for the poor images but they were taken over six years ago with no intention of anyone ever seeing them!!!

 Browsing through the H&M Mama selection I am extremely impressed with their offer this season!
-You can honestly build a chic and fashionable capsule wardobe without forking out a great deal of cash!
-Some of the dresses they have under this department I would wear now….the pink maxi dress with bow neck being the first on my list (see below)!!
+You can honestly build a chic and fashionable capsule wardrobe without forking out a great deal of cash!
+Some of the dresses they have under this department I would wear now)!!

-Key essentials to see you through include: black leggings, maternity skinny jeans in a dark denim wash, a couple of plain longer length stretch t-shirts, an oversized blazer and cardigan to throw over your shoulders, a stretch midi length dress and a couple of free flowing dresses.
+Key essentials to see you through include black leggings, maternity skinny jeans in a dark denim wash, a couple of plain longer length stretch t-shirts, an oversized blazer and cardigan to throw over your shoulders, a stretch midi length dress and a couple of free-flowing dresses.
 In terms of footwear, for everyday running around I advise a pair of white sneakers such as those from Veja or a classic pair of Stan Smiths.
-For something a little more elegant and chic ballerinas are a fail safe; I have a number from French Sole which are extremely comfortable and which show the perfect amount of toe clevage (The Outnet always has options on sale).
+For something a little more elegant and chic ballerinas are a failsafe; I have a number from French Sole which are extremely comfortable, and which show the perfect amount of toe cleavage (The Outnet always has options on sale).

 There is nothing more elegant (pregnant or not) than a striped shirt, blazer on shoulders, slim fit jeans and a pair of ballerinas or classic sneakers!

-There aren’t many maternity focused brands on the market but Hatch is worth a mention.
+There are not many maternity focused brands on the market but Hatch is worth a mention.
 They currently have some lovely pieces available in the Net-A-Porter sale….

 Also Passenger from Australia is one to look at as they produce items from the topmost quality cotton which feel so luxurious and expensive and are investment pieces you can keep in your wardrobe long after you have given birth.

 One last thing to mention is…underwear!
-Treat yourself to some nursing bras (ditch the underwiring towards the end as you don’t need to suffer) and some seemless shorts for comfort!
-I highly recommend the belly bands for support, warmth and to save the ever expanding tummy from peeping out below your shirts.
-Again H&M have a great selection at very afforable price points.
+Treat yourself to some nursing bras (ditch the underwiring towards the end as you don’t need to suffer) and some seamless shorts for comfort!
+I highly recommend the belly bands for support, warmth and to save the ever-expanding tummy from peeping out below your shirts.
+Again H&M have a great selection at very affordable price points.